processing/processing4/README.md

 - Resizing the window
 - Some window GLFW stuff, such as keyboard input, mouse clicking and scrolling, window name and icon, etc.

+### Notes:
+- I recently got a new laptop and multithreading seems to cause slowdowns due to Vulkan commands being WAY faster than on my old laptop...
+I'll need to fix that.
+- I'd like to expose Vulkan in sketches using PVK, similar to PGL.
+My hope is that it could help make learning Vulkan substantially easier than setting up and doing everything from scratch.
+- There's some things in Processing that could work better if it used pure Vulkan rather than the GL-to-VK translation layer; PShapes and Vulkan's fixed command buffers, and improved retained mode to name a couple.
+- Need to install external LWJGL JAR's to the core/library folder...
+I'll need to figure out how to make ANT install this automatically.
+- PGraphicsOpenGL has modifications to use multiple buffers to avoid ThreadNodes writing to the same buffer at the same time.

 ## Performance
 TODO